Transforming Your Classroom with National History Day

 - Developing research skills: Students act as historians discovering how to uncover primary sources, build historical context, and form historical interpretations.
 Students develop the skills they need for college!

 - Becoming experts on their research topic: Presenting their research for teachers, students, and historians.
-Helps students develop 21st century skills.
+Helps students develop twenty-first century skills and meets Oklahoma Assessment Standards for the social studies.

 - Achieving success